Best Reverse Osmosis Systems 2026 — NSF Verified

 Contaminants

-The Aquasana OptimH2O stands out as the only RO system on this list that adds minerals back after filtration.
+The Aquasana OptimH2O (SmartFlow) stands out as the only RO system on this list that adds minerals back after filtration.
 Standard RO removes everything — including beneficial calcium and magnesium — leaving water that tastes flat.
 The OptimH2O’s remineralization stage restores these minerals for better taste and slightly higher pH.
-It holds three NSF certifications: 58 (core RO contaminants), 401 (emerging contaminants including pharmaceuticals and hormones), and 473 (PFOA/PFOS specifically).
-NSF 401 and 473 certifications are rare and meaningful — most RO systems only carry NSF 58.
-Aquasana’s affiliate program is approved via Rakuten Advertising.
+Aquasana lists it as WQA certified with three NSF certifications: 58 (core RO contaminants), 401 (emerging contaminants including pharmaceuticals and hormones), and 473 (PFOA/PFOS specifically).
+NSF 401 and 473 are relatively rare and meaningful — most RO systems only carry NSF 58.
+Aquasana’s affiliate program is available via Rakuten Advertising.

 ✓ Pros